War and Forgiveness

 The unlikely friendship between a fighter pilot and his victim’s son

-During this holiday season, with war rumbling across the planet, it’s good to remember that even sworn enemies can, in time, find deep and lasting peace.
+With war rumbling across the planet, it’s good to remember that even sworn enemies can, in time, find deep and lasting peace.

 Spring 1942.
 The Allies were reeling from the ferociously successful Japanese assault upon East Asia and the Western Pacific.
-From his new base in Melbourne, Australia, U.S. Army Gen. Douglas MacArthur requested “sufficient men and sufficient material”—two aircraft carriers, a thousand aircraft and three divisions of troops—to counterattack.
+From his new base in Melbourne, Australia, U.S. Army general Douglas MacArthur requested “sufficient men and sufficient material”—two aircraft carriers, a thousand aircraft and three divisions of troops—to counterattack.

 Such demands sounded ludicrous in Washington.
 Having entered the war with the world’s 16th-largest army and with much of the Pacific Fleet wrecked at Pearl Harbor, America had no such resources.
 There was also a lot more more “what” than “why” in MacArthur’s dispatches, with few details on what the general planned to do with all those men, planes and ships.